Green roof birdhouse

 - 1-3/8" or 1-1/2" hole saw

-Click on links provided to view Diagrams A - D.
+Click on links provided at the end of the article to view Diagrams A - D.

 - Cut two pieces of 7/8" thick rough sawn cedar as per Diagram A. You will need two of these cut.
 One will be for the front and one will be for the back of the birdhouse.
 Set aside.